 Background

 Over the past five years, people worldwide have experienced significant stress and uncertainty.
 Stress hormones motivate the intake of comfort foods, potentially as a coping mechanism (Dallman, 2003).
-Davies et al. (2023) found females were at higher risk for pandemic stress-induced binge eating.
 Prolonged stress is known to trigger eating disorders (Auger et al., 2023), and the rates of hospitalization for eating disorders increased with each wave of the pandemic.
-The most affected group was females ages 10 to 19, whose hospitalization rates more than doubled their pre-pandemic levels (Auger et al., 2023).
+Davies et al. (2023) found females were at higher risk for pandemic stress-induced binge eating, withfemales ages 10 to 19 being the most affected (Auger et al., 2023).

 Sex differences in food intake are also observed in rodent models of emotional stress-induced binge eating.
 A study by Anversa et al. (2019) found that female rodents with unrestricted food access, and no previous history of food restriction, ate 72% more when subjected to chronic stress than their unstressed controls.
 This change was not seen in male rodents with the same unrestricted food access (Anversa et al., 2019).
 Although there is a clear link between stress and appetite in rodents and humans, the mechanisms are poorly understood.
-The dorsomedial hypothalamic nucleus (DMH) is an ideal region to study the link between stress and appetite for two reasons.
+The dorsomedial hypothalamic nucleus (DMH) is an ideal brain region to study the link between stress and appetite for two reasons.
 1) cells in the DMH have receptors that allow them to respond to stress hormones (Myers et al., 2014) and 2) the DMH is very important in appetite and body weight regulation (Bellinger and Bernardis, 2002).
-The main objective of our study is to determine the effect of repeated stress on excitatory DMH neurons of female rats.
-If changes are observed, we will further investigate male rats and compare sex differences.
+The main objective of our study is to determine the effect of repeated stress on DMH neurons of female rats.

 Experimental Design

 Once approval from the Mount Allison Animal Care Committee is obtained, female Sprague-Dawley rats will be separated into two groups, i) unstressed controls, and ii) repeated stress.
 Groups will have unrestricted food access, and the repeated stress group will undergo five consecutive days of 30-minutes of physical restraint, a well-established stressor (Patchev and Patchev, 2006).
-In both groups, we will measure food intake, and take blood samples to measure corticosterone levels, the major stress hormone in rats.
+In both groups, we will measure food intake, and take blood samples to measure corticosterone (the stress hormone in rodents) levels.
 Following the fifth day, both groups will be anesthetized and euthanized, then their brains will be removed.
 The brains will be sliced, and their neurons will be kept alive in oxygenated artificial cerebrospinal fluid.
-Using patch clamp electrophysiology, the following electrical current and action potential (AP) properties will be measured (~8-10 neurons/group, ~2 neurons/brain). i) AP amplitude, ii) AP frequency, iii) spontaneous currents, iv) evoked currents after high frequency stimulation, and v) paired pulse ratio.
-These measurements will allow for comparison of synaptic activity between groups, for us to determine if these differences are the result of changes in the presynaptic or postsynaptic neurons, and if changes are seen, plasticity.
+Using patch clamp electrophysiology, we will study i) the amplitude and frequency of action potentials (to observe the effects of stress on neuron excitability), and ii) excitatory and inhibitory currents (to understand how stress affects communication between neurons in the DMH).
+A total of ~8-10 neurons/group and ~2 neurons/brain will be used for each experiment.

 Expected Outcome

 The relationship between stress and appetite is complex, with chronic stress both increasing and decreasing food intake in rodents and humans.
-If we see an increase in food intake, I expect to see an increase in the neural activity of excitatory DMH neurons, but if we see a decrease, I also expect to see a decrease in the activity of the excitatory neurons.
+Because DMH neurons can stimulate appetite, it is possible that repeated stress will increase their excitability and enhance neuronal communication that could lead to increased food intake.

 Impact/Significance